Inside Greece’s tourist tragedies as Michael Mosley and four others die in 11 days

 While the tragic death of Dr Michael Mosely made headlines in the UK, at least four other visitors have died in recent weeks on the idyllic Greek islands, in the grip of a heatwave meteorologists say will “go down in history”.

-In some areas, people have been told to stay indoors between 11am and 3pm in the scorching early-summer weather amid fears of heat-related deaths.
+In some areas, people have been told to stay indoors between 11am and 3pm in the scorching early-summer weather over fears of heat-related deaths.

+Click here for our latest updates on the search for missing tourists

-This week, the Acropolis in Athens was closed by the authorities, as were schools and nurseries, as temperatures soared to 43C in places.
+The Acropolis in Athens was closed by the authorities during some afternoons last week, as were schools and nurseries, as temperatures soared to 43C in places.

 Meteorologist Panos Giannopoulos told Greek state television channel ERT: “This heatwave will go down in history.
 In the 20th century, we never had a heatwave before 19 June.
 We have had several in the 21st century, but none before 15 June.”

 Several cases of tourists dying or going missing have come after people set out on hikes in soaring temperatures.
-According to the National Observatory of Athens, the highest temperature in the country was registered at Lefkochori in Fthiotida, Central Greece, and was 43.2C, followed by Sparta, in southern Peloponnese, with 43.1C.
+According to the National Observatory of Athens, the highest temperature in the country (43.2C) was registered at Lefkochori in Fthiotida, central Greece, followed by Sparta, in southern Peloponnese, with 43.1C.

 Dr Mosley was found dead on the island of Symi earlier this month following an extensive search.
 A coroner concluded that he had died shortly after going for a hike over difficult, rocky terrain on 5 June.

-His death sparked an outpouring of tributes back home in the UK, but he is not the only person to have gone missing this month.
+His death sparked an outpouring of tributes back home in the UK but he is not the only victim of this month’s heatwave.

 On 5 June, another Dutch tourist, 67, collapsed and died of a heart attack while crossing the Mylon gorge in Rethymno, Crete as temperatures reached 40C.